HsiangHung/Machine_Learning_Note/Statistics/README.md

 Also, in the Kunchok Dorjee's video, @20:00 min the slides shows more information.

-### C. Correlation family: Effect sizes based on "variance explained"
+### 3.3 Correlation family: Effect sizes based on "variance explained"

 These effect sizes estimate the amount of the variance within an experiment that is "explained" or "accounted for" by the experiment's model.
 Pearson's correlation, often denoted r and introduced by Karl Pearson, is widely used as an effect size when paired quantitative data are available[[wiki]][Wiki-Effect size, Effect size], [[statisticssolution]][statisticssolution, Effect Size].